cysouw/diathesis/text/c08_infinitive.md

 d. (= Sie lässt mich in Ruhe um zu arbeiten.)
 :::

 This diathesis is not possible with many patientive intransitive verbs like *platzen* 'to burst' [@next a,b] or *bluten* 'to bleed' [@next c,d].
-Note that this group of patientive intransitives is a different group of intransitives that takes a *sein + Partizip* Perfect (cf. [@sec:participles-restrictions]).
+Note that this group of patientive intransitives is a different group of patientive intransitives that takes a *sein + Partizip* Perfect (cf. [@sec:participles-restrictions]).

 ::: ex
 a.
 Der Ballon platzt.